citusdata/citus_docs/cloud/scaling.rst

 .. image:: ../images/cloud-maintenance-window.png

-Resizing nodes creates a PostgreSQL follower for each node, having the new hardware instance type.
+Resizing nodes creates a PostgreSQL follower for each node, where the followers have the new hardware instance type.
 Creating follower nodes uses the same mechanism behind our high-availability.
 It takes an average of forty minutes per hundred gigabytes of data for the follower's data to be fully synchronized.
 After the synchronization is complete, Cloud does a quick failover to the new node which takes about one minute.

 Node addition, on the other hand, completes faster (five to ten minutes) because the new nodes are created with no data.
 Citus does not automatically move data from old nodes to new ones because shard rebalancing takes locks that prevent inserts.
 The choice of when to run the shard rebalancer is left to the database administrator.